mckennatim/spas/README.md

 http://www.eclipse.org/paho/files/jsdoc/index.html
 https://github.com/eclipse/paho.mqtt.javascript
 ## tags
+### 22-admind-super-search-save
+save need not be part of the store, and should work for any searched device
 ### 21-admind-verify-super
 copies the device object to verify and then adds verified geocode timeone info and sends it back
 ### 20-admind-verify